NaveenKaliannan/guide-to-good-software/DevOps/AIRFLOW.md

 ### Important AIRFLOW Files You Should Know About
 ******************************
-1. **docker-compose** is used to get Airflow up and running online or in local machine.
-A simple file is given below.
-The version : '3.7' in the first line is the dockor Compose file format specification.
+1. **docker-compose** gets the Airflow up and running.
+It contain various information such as services, networks, environment variables, volumes, software name, software verson and etc. A simple file is given below.
 ```
 version: '3.7'
 services:
     python:
         image: python
 ```
+The version : '3.7' in the first line is the dockor Compose file format specification.
 ******************************

 ### How to install Apache AirFlow